HIPAA Frequently Asked Questions

 • For disclosures with a waiver of authorization:

-• Provide the Privacy Officer with the names of each individual for whom PHI was disclosed as well as the disclosure information noted above.
+• Maintain a tracking log with the names of each individual for whom PHI was disclosed as well as the disclosure information noted above.

 12) What does revocation of authorization mean?